 "I write because I don't know what I think until I read what I say." - Flannery O'Connor

-That was before I worked as an editor for a publication that's part of a digital media agency – now I use hashtags relentlessly, identify as a bohemian twentysomething digital nomad, and have an ever-growing love affair with the Oxford comma.
+That was in another life – before I relocated from Canada to Cairo and worked as senior/copy editor for a publication that's part of a digital media agency.
+Now I use hashtags relentlessly and identify with words like ‘twentysomething’ and ‘digital nomad’, yet have maintained my ever-growing love affair with semicolons and the Oxford comma.
 It's funny how life changes in your twenties.

 Beyond the editing and the copywriting, I have this nearly poetic love for telling stories and helping others discover that their stories are worth telling.
 I want to invest my energy into doing what makes me want to get out of bed even when the covers are warm and it's cold outside: expressing essence through words and stories.
 I’m invested in this truth that every person is a culmination of stories, and I want to give those stories life through words.